dylanz666/real-time-android-viewer/README.md

 * Open index.html on your browser.

 ## How to control your android device?
-* Not for now.
-But you can write some code by using APIs' in pyscrcpy to control your device.
+* See demo in index.html

 ## Heads up
 There is no need to put backend and frontend together.
 For example:
 1. Set up your backend on your WinOS which have several android connected.
-2. Set uo your frontend on another frontend server, like Nginx server.
+2. Set up your frontend on another frontend server, like Nginx server.
 3. Visit your frontend page on another PC's browser, then you can see and control your remote android devices.

 ## Reference